MailTape/MailTape-v1/_posts/2022-12-18-Will-Sprott.md

 track7_title: Lizette & Quentin - Grow Forever
 track5_title: Troll Dolly - Microcosms
 ---
 <p id="introduction"> This Sunday, we welcome in the morning with Will Sprott.
 His dreamy selection brings in a lot of light with it, gifting us some surprising finds with winding melodies.
 Based in California, [Will Sprott](https://willsprott.bandcamp.com/)'s music stretches from folk to rock n roll to soul to space country.
-He is an active vocalist and guitarist in the wonderful group [Shannon and the Clams](https://shannonandtheclams.bandcamp.com/album/year-of-the-spider).
+He is an active vocalist and keyboardist in the wonderful group [Shannon and the Clams](https://shannonandtheclams.bandcamp.com/album/year-of-the-spider).
 His most recent solo album was entitled [Ten Fingers](https://willsprott.bandcamp.com/album/ten-fingers), leaving us eager for what he releases next.
 </p>

 # Will Sprott's selection